 “Abandoned: Places We Once Called Home” (Ongoing)

 History defines each of us, and for me the link between the past and present has always captivated me.
-Consequently, I hunt the desolate places, abandoned and forgotten deep in nature.
+Consequently, I hunt the desolate places, abandoned and forgotten.
 There, I strive to embody the “spirit of place” that exist in the dwindling remnants of these barren, empty structures, where fragments of history literally hang in the balance.

 As time marches on, these unearthed discoveries highlight those disquieting moments that make me feel as though I have truly entered a dystopian, unsettled dimension in time.
 Ultimately, my goal is to encapsulate this feeling by highlighting time’s stark perpetuity as evidenced by nature’s wrath.